Charity News Update August 2012

 On Saturday 14th July, David Swanney, a Solicitor in Digby Brown’s Glasgow Office, literally toughed it out for charity, completing the gruelling Tough Mudder Challenge to raise funds for the Child Brain Injury Trust (CBIT).

-As well as tackling the obstacle course, designed by the Special Forces, David also had to battle the elements, as the ‘before and after’ photos below show!
+As well as tackling the obstacle course, designed by the Special Forces, David also had to battle the elements!

 David’s efforts raised £1000 for CBIT, with Digby Brown matching the money raised pound-for-pound.